Calgary contractor: RRSP, TFSA, and cash buffer plan

 • Asks for the steepest saving run yet produces C$1,037,809 at retirement and C$393,804 at age 92 for the highest lifestyle.

 • Every figure above is in today’s money.
-The balanced branch alone earns C$822,958 of cumulative interest by age 92, while the RRSP-heavy plan compounds to C$1.41M of interest—even after funding late-life care entries—showing how decades of disciplined investing shoulder more of the load than fresh savings.
+The balanced branch alone earns C$822,958 of cumulative interest by age 92, while the RRSP-heavy plan compounds to C$1.41M of interest—even after funding late-life care needs—showing how decades of disciplined investing shoulder more of the load than fresh savings.

 • None of the presets dip below zero.
 Minimum capital stays above C$38k-C$40k around age 38 even after the emergency rebuild and tax catch-up happen in close succession.